How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 • EAC configuration created and saved with correct sync settings

-• Email Application Pane layout built and assigned to correct profiles
+• Email Application Pane layout built and assigned to the right profiles

-• M365 Admin Consent Flow completed by tenant admin
+• M365 Admin Consent Flow completed by the tenant admin

-• Required Graph API scopes confirmed not blocked by M365 conditional access policies
+• Required Graph API scopes not blocked by conditional access policies

 • Salesforce add-in deployed via M365 Admin Center (for OWA users)

-• Users briefed on how to connect their Microsoft account in Salesforce Settings
+• Users briefed on connecting their Microsoft account in Salesforce Settings

 The Salesforce Add-In Doesn't Appear in Outlook

-Cause: The add-in wasn't pushed from M365 Admin Center.
-Fix: Deploy centrally from M365 Admin Center → Exchange → Add-ins and push to all affected mailboxes.
+Cause: The add-in wasn't pushed from the M365 Admin Center.
+Fix: Deploy it centrally from M365 Admin Center → Exchange → Add-ins to all affected mailboxes.

 Cause 1: Microsoft account not connected.
 Fix: User goes to Salesforce → Profile → Settings → Connected Accounts → Connect Microsoft Account.

-Cause 2: Email domain in excluded list.
-Fix: Review and update Excluded Domains in EAC Settings.
+Cause 2: Email domain is on the excluded list.
+Fix: Review and update excluded domains in EAC Settings.

-Cause 3: No matching Contact or Lead.
-Fix: EAC auto-matches on email address.
-Relate manually via the Salesforce pane.
+Cause 3: No matching contact or lead.
+Fix: EAC matches on email address — relate the record manually in the Salesforce pane.

-Cause: EAC calendar sync not enabled.
-Fix: In EAC Settings → Sync Settings, confirm Events sync is toggled on for both directions.
+Cause: Calendar sync isn't enabled.
+Fix: In EAC Settings → Sync Settings, confirm Events sync is on for both directions.

 Exchange Online Token Errors (2026)

-Symptom: "Authorization failed" or "Token expired" errors.
-Cause: M365 Admin Consent Flow not completed, or a conditional access policy blocking required Graph API scopes.
-Fix: Confirm Admin Consent was granted in Microsoft Entra.
-Check that required scopes are not blocked.
-Have users disconnect and reconnect their Microsoft account in Salesforce Settings.
+Symptom: "Authorization failed" or "Token expired."
+Cause: The M365 Admin Consent Flow wasn't completed, or a conditional access policy is blocking the required Graph API scopes.
+Fix: Confirm admin consent was granted in Microsoft Entra, check the scopes aren't blocked, then have users disconnect and reconnect their Microsoft account.
+Apex Hours has walkthroughs if you get stuck.

 Frequently Asked Questions